 It all revolves around the “diffuser”, which is a piece of bodywork which fits underneath the gearbox behind the rear-axel-line.
-This piece of kit is designed to channel the air, that flows underneath the car, through the diffuser causing a suction which pulls the car down onto the tarmac.
-This, combined with the undertray creates much of the downforce of the vehicle.
+This piece of kit is designed to channel the air, which flows underneath the car, through the diffuser causing a suction which pulls the car down onto the tarmac.
+This combined with the undertray creates much of the downforce of the vehicle.

 The controversy is about the interpretation of the rules: The diffuser’s central section must not exceed 175mm in height.
 While this seems cut-and-dry, the problem comes when you take into consideration the rules which allow extra bodywork within a 150mm section in the centre of the car.
 The offending teams have cleverly designed the read of their crash structure to effectively increase the size of the diffuser but claiming it is part of the 150mm zone which the rules allow.